Soccer-Man United to punish fans who committed criminal acts in protests

 A flare was thrown at the broadcasters podium as fans ran on to the field and protesters clashed with police outside the ground.

-Greater Manchester Police (GMP) said two officers were injured with one requiring hospital treatment after he was attacked with a bottle and suffered slash wound to his face.
+Greater Manchester Police (GMP) said six officers were injured during the demonstrations, with one suffering a fractured eye socket, and another sustained a wound to his face, following bottles and cans being thrown from the crowd.

 STRONG FEELING